Abandoned & Little-Known Airfields:

 with the majority of the length of the 2 former runways still intact.

-A 1980 aerial photo showed that a shopping center was built at some point between 1970-80,
+A 1980 aerial photo showed that the shopping center covered the site,

 erasing any remaining trace of the former Staten Island Airport.